Dairy Cattle Standards

 Note: Flank or rump branding may be carried out when required by state law or by financial institutions, breed societies or when there is a risk of theft or unintentional mixing with other herds.
 If both hot iron and freeze branding are permitted, freeze branding must be used when practical.
-Please contact the Animal Welfare Approved office to discuss any requirement to brand.
+Please contact AGW to discuss any requirement to brand.

 5 Not Allocated.

 6.0.1 Animals must have free access to clean, fresh water at all times.

 6.0.2 Animals must have a feeding plan that will guarantee a varied, well-balanced and wholesome nutritional regime appropriate for their age.